eslemkarakas/artificial_neural_networks/README.md

 # Artificial Neural Networks
-## 1-Notes
+## 1-Prepared no
-      *Hands-On Machine Learning with Scikit-Learn, Keras and TensorFlow [279-327]
+Hands-On Machine Learning with Scikit-Learn, Keras and TensorFlow [279-327]

 ##